craibo/ha_strava/README.md

 Originally forked from [@codingcyclist](https://github.com/codingcyclist) <https://github.com/codingcyclist/ha_strava>.

-I take no credit for their hard work and I am happy to accept suggestions, contributions and help from the community.
+I take no credit for their hard work, and I am happy to accept suggestions, contributions and help from the community.

 ## Contributors